elektronomikon/PSoC_Oledstein/README.md

 ## Input

-Use the serial port to control the player with WASD + Q/E for turning.
+Use the serial port to control the player with WASD + Q/E for turning + 2/3 for switching between 2D and 3D.

 ## Common